E-Invoicing in Germany 2027: Obligations, Timeline, Format & Examples

 • Post-Audit Model: Germany uses a post-audit model for e-invoicing.
 This means tax authorities may request invoices for audit after the fact but do not automatically receive all invoices in real time.

-E-Invoice Transmission Model in Germany
+E-Invoice Transmission Methods in Germany

 1. Email (structured XML or hybrid file attachment)